sparkfun/3D_Models/README.md

 ## Directory Structure

-Folders/files must be lowercase and only use a-z, - and _
+Folders and file names must only use a-z, - and _

 #### Product geometry model structure:
 ```